ddsol/react-redux-schema/README.md

 In React Redux Schema, the purpose of connect is not so much to connect the component to the data, but instead it helps to render if and only if it's needed.
 Even if sub-components are not Redux Schema aware, they will still leave a trace when accessing the Redux Schema instances.

 It is important to keep in mind that `connect` can only manage data access through Redux Schema instances.
 If data is accessed from anywhere else, or directly from the state, then this access is not tracked.
 Therefore, if the data later changes, then there is no way for `connect` to be aware of this.
 It will stubbornly refuse to rerender if neither props nor previously registered state have changed.
-Even if the internal state of a wrapped component changes, it will still not be rerendered, because (as in React Redux connect) the element is cached.
 The only data that is checked are the props passed and the previously accessed state.
 Because of this, when the option `pure: false` is passed, the connect component will always rerender when anything in the store changes.

+There is no need to use a store provider.
+Simply passing a redux-schema instance gives `connect` enough information to get the store and setup the state monitoring.